SmartDataLab/vue-3d-model/Vue3-migration.md

 - solve all the error and find there is still nothing for preview layout

 - need to learn about three.js

+- find the vue3 + three.js work method
+  - no data or this for three object
+  - use ref for dom binding https://vuejs.org/api/composition-api-lifecycle.html#onmounted